Jennifer Lopez Says She Wants To ‘Grow Old’ With Fiance Alex Rodriguez

 Jennifer Lopez has so much love for her husband-to-be.
 During the pop icon’s latest appearance on Today on Monday morning, she opened up about her relationship with former baseball pro Alex Rodriguez.
 The couple became engaged just two months ago, but Lopez revealed that she already knows she wants to “grow old” with him, according to Entertainment Tonight.

-This will be the 49-year-old actresses’ fourth marriage.
-She revealed to Today‘s Savannah Guthrie that, following her divorce from Marc Anthony in 2014, she knew she wanted to remarry someday.
+This will be the 49-year-old actress’s fourth marriage.
+She revealed to Today’s Savannah Guthrie that, following her divorce from Marc Anthony in 2014, she knew she wanted to remarry someday.

 “I want to spend my life with somebody.
 I want to grow old with somebody.
 I think that’s the goal, right?
 To find a partner to kinda walk through this crazy thing with,” Lopez explained.